40ants/doc/README.md

 proposed features or [start a new discussion][6f00] on the GitHub to suggest a new feature.

+See full list of changes in the [`Changes`](ChangeLog.md#x-2840ANTS-DOC-2FCHANGELOG-3A-40CHANGELOG-2040ANTS-DOC-2FLOCATIVES-3ASECTION-29) section.

 <a id="x-2840ANTS-DOC-2FDOC-3A-3A-40FULL-DOC-LINK-2040ANTS-DOC-2FLOCATIVES-3ASECTION-29"></a>

 ## Full Documentation